wuzhengy/TAU/TAU App Communication on IP2.md

 * public key to public key chatting: this is used for user direct messaging, in current mobile network condition, we will only suggest sending text.
 For image and video, it is better to send a link pointing to a server resource.
 * blockchain gossipping: this is for reaching PPOT consensus among nodes.
 TAU app makes each phone a full node disregard phone's network location in restricted or public.

+## TAU focuses on saving user mobile data to fit into data expensive region.

 ### libTAU is an implementaiton of chatting and PPOT consensus on IP2
 * C++ open source library
 * SWIG interface for Java, especially android platform